DEgITx/cpk/README.md

 Cross-platform.
 Implemented on C/C++ and provided for Linux, Mac OS, Windows arch.

 ## Features
-* Lightweight, witten on C/C++
+* Lightweight, written on C/C++
 * Cross-platform.
-Prebuilded packages for popular systems (like Windows, Linux, MacOSX), just download and ready to use. (recomended add to path var)
+Prebuilds packages for popular systems (like Windows, Linux, macOS), just download and ready to use.
+(Recommended add to path var)
-* Publishing your own package imidiatly with "cpk publish" command inside project directory.
-Package ready to be used on other side right after with "cpk install". (no intermidiate moderation and etс...)
+* Publishing your own package immediately with "cpk publish" command inside project directory.
+Package ready to be used on other side right after with "cpk install". (no intermediate moderation etc...)
-* Everyone can publish own package library or binary with one simple command.
+* Everyone can publish the own package library or binary with one simple command.
 * Keep installation & popularity statistic to recommend most popular packages and libs (can be yours).
 * Using external effective build managers: like cmake, mingw32.
-* Easy to use configuration for packages: json based package config (very simillar to npm).
+* Easy to use configuration for packages: json based package config (very similar to npm).

 ## Download/install